 When looking deeper, telecommunications have a rich history of being strongly intertwined with the government that shows just how reliant their business models are on the actions of legislatures.
 From the very beginning of its creation Telecommunications started out as a patent-protected monopoly under what was known as the Bell system in the 1870s.
 Much like the more well known railroad companies, it made sense for the government to enforce patent monopolies to encourage the creation of Telecommunications infrastructure given the high cost of entry and potential risk of failure without guaranteed profits, meaning telecommunications was functionally dependent on the government from the beginning of its existence.
-By the end of that would eventually return back into a monopoly through heavy legal action and monopolistic practices under the new name AT&T. The use of monopolistic practices but especially the use of patent lawsuits left a significant portion of AT&T's market share reliant on government protections to remain under their ownership.
+By the end of the century basic patents (although not all) had expired resulting in a fairly competitive market that would eventually return back into a monopoly through heavy legal action and monopolistic practices under the new name AT&T. The use of monopolistic practices but especially the use of patent lawsuits left a significant portion of AT&T's market share reliant on government protections to remain under their ownership.
 However, the government did not always unanimously support the existence of telecommunications monopolies,

 AT&T's attempt to unify the phone system led to lawsuits about rates and antitrust litigation.
 There was also movement toward government ownership, as existed in many European nations.
 Government regulation of the industry began with the Mann Elkins Act (1910), which gave the Interstate Commerce Commission (ICC) jurisdiction over interstate rates charged by phone companies.
-AT&T responded to the threat of government ownership by scaling back its initial plan of a unified system.20
+AT&T responded to the threat of government ownership by scaling back its initial plan of a unified system.